BSchoenth245/Pokemon-Battler/README.md

 # Pokemon-Battler
-An attempt to make a law complexity pokemon battler
+An attempt to make a low complexity pokemon battler